chains-project/classport/README.md

     is declared in an unnamed package is the simple name of the class or interface").
 At this point, the metadata _should_ be available using reflection.
-- [ ] Create a Java agent to run it, as it sees all classes being loaded and can thus build the SBOM?
+- [x] Create a Java agent to run it, as it sees all classes being loaded and can thus build the SBOM?
+  - [ ] Create an object instance of the `ClassportInfo` class to have "safe" metadata access methods?
 - [ ] [Optional] Use a
       [fat jar](https://stackoverflow.com/questions/19150811/what-is-a-fat-jar)?
       This would allow us to bundle everything into one but might be a lot